digitranslab/jumpstart/docs/versioned_docs/version-2.61.0/setup/client.md

     firebase deploy
    ```

-## Deploying ToolJet client with Google Cloud Storage
+## Deploying JumpStart client with Google Cloud Storage

 :::tip
-You should set the environment variable `TOOLJET_SERVER_URL` ( URL of the server ) while building the frontend.
+You should set the environment variable `JUMPSTART_SERVER_URL` ( URL of the server ) while building the frontend.

-For example: `SERVE_CLIENT=false TOOLJET_SERVER_URL=https://server.tooljet.io npm run build`
+For example: `SERVE_CLIENT=false JUMPSTART_SERVER_URL=https://server.jumpstart.io npm run build`
 :::

 #### Using Load balancer

-ToolJet client can be hosted from Cloud Storage bucket just like hosting any other static website.
+JumpStart client can be hosted from Cloud Storage bucket just like hosting any other static website.
 Follow the instructions from google documentation [here](https://cloud.google.com/storage/docs/hosting-static-website).

 Summarizing the steps below: